CLARIAH/clariah-plus/README.md

-# CLARIAH Interest Group on Text
+# CLARIAH Interest Group on Workflows

 This repository is intended to organize the work, output and documentation of the CLARIAH Interest Group (IG) on Workflows.